filio123321/space-apps-challenge/README.md

 # Project Name
-> MARS-O is a software/API that reads, analyzes and categorizes any documents, so that they can be easily and quickly found later.
+> MARS-O is a software/API that reads, analyzes and categorizes any documents so that they can be easily and quickly found later.
 We also provide a mobile app for easy access to the API and , where you can enrich and use your space knowledge with our “Daily fact” & “Daily Quiz”.
 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents